 At the hearing, the parties will be limited to evidence and witnesses that have been provided to the investigator(s) prior to preparation of the investigative report.
 The Institution will make all such evidence subject to the parties' inspection and review available at the hearing so each party has an equal opportunity to refer to such evidence during the hearing, including for purposes of cross-examination.
 The rules of evidence applicable to court proceedings do not apply to the hearing.
 Information that is relevant will be considered by the hearing officer; information that is irrelevant will be excluded by the hearing officer.
 Evidence is relevant if it (1) makes a fact that is of consequence in determining the matter more or less likely than it would be without the evidence; or (2) it reflects on the credibility of a testifying party or witness in a material way.
-Questions and evidence about the Complainant's sexual predisposition or prior sexual behavior are not relevant, unless such questions and evidence about the Complainant's prior sexual behavior are offered to prove that someone other than the Respondent committed the conduct alleged by the Complainant, or if the questions and evidence concern specific incidents of the Complainant's prior sexual behavior with respect to the Respondent and are offered to prove consent.
-The hearing officer may deem a cross-examination question or evidence irrelevant if it is duplicative or redundant.
+Questions and evidence about the Complainant's prior sexual behavior are offered to prove that someone other than the Respondent committed the conduct alleged by the Complainant, or if the questions and evidence concern specific incidents of the Complainant's prior sexual behavior with respect to the Respondent and are offered to prove consent.
+The hearing officer may deem a cross-examination or evidence irrelevant if it is duplicative or redundant.